blink1073/oct2py/README.rst

 * ompc, smop - Matlab to Python conversion tools.
 Both rely on effective parsing of code and a runtime helper library.
 Ideally one or both of these projects render this one unnecessary.
-The idea of using introspection and to find "nargout" was borrowed from the ompc project.
+The idea of using introspection to find "nargout" was borrowed from the ompc project.

 Disclaimer
 ==========